 In second grade, many technology skills revolve around writing, editing, and formatting.
-Second graders use Kidspiration software to organize and plan writing.
+Second graders use Kidspiration software and iPad apps such as Book Creator to organize and plan writing.

 Second grade students learn advanced word processing skills such as spell-checking and formatting images within text.
-Students also begin learning about research and apply digital tools to gather, evaluate, and use information.
+Students also begin to use Google accounts and the G Suite for Education program.
+These tools help students organize, collaborate, and effectively manage school work.
+Students learn about research and begin to apply digital tools to gather, evaluate, and use information.
 By the time students reach third, fourth, and fifth grades, their independent skills will have developed significantly.

 In the second grade, children explore identity.
 Through discussions, literature, and writing they identify aspects of their own culture and notice and discuss similarities and differences.
 An important piece of this work is effective communication.
 We explicitly teach active listening and respectful ways to disagree and share our thinking.
 Children create representations of themselves that reflect who they are inside and out.

 Students create their own maps and read a variety of nonfiction.
 They learn about landforms and explore the many types and applications of maps.
 They display their knowledge by making 2-D and 3-D maps, and creating a piece of descriptive writing to accompany them.